Resource theory of quantum uncomplexity

-We can choose different conventions in Definition~\ref{def_Comp_Ent}.
+We can choose different conventions in Definition~\ref{def_Comp_Ent}, to suit different setups.
 First, we can define $M_0$ in terms of the measurements natural for a given platform.
 Second, we can define $M_r$ in terms of any complexity measure, such as Nielsen's~\cite{Nielsen_05_Geometric,Nielsen_06_Quantum,Nielsen_06_Optimal,Dowling_06_Geometry}, rather than in terms of $r$ gates.

+The complexity entropy features in our second monotone (``second law'' for complexity).
+The \emph{complexity negentropy} $\Sites - \ent{r}{\eta} ( \rho )$ quantifies how far from maximally mixed $\rho$ looks under limited-complexity measurements.
+The complexity negentropy declines monotonically in two cases, which involve two definitions: (i) Define an \emph{architecture} as the layout of gates in a quantum circuit. (ii) Define as $\mathcal{E}_{k,r}$ the ensemble of $\Sites$-qubit states formed as follows: Pick $k = 0, 1, \ldots, \Sites$ qubits uniformly randomly; and pick a $k$-qubit state vector $\ket{\phi}$ Haar-randomly.
+Prepare those qubits in $\ket{\phi}$.
+Pad $\ket{\phi}$ with $\ket{0}$'s, to produce $\ket{\phi} \ket{ 0^{\Sites - k} }$.
+Perform a circuit, with a random architecture, of any $\leq r$ fuzzy gates.

+\begin{restatable}[First case of the complexity negentropy's monotonicity]{lemma}{monotoneentropyI} Consider drawing a state from $\mathcal{E}_{k,r}$ uniformly randomly, then performing an arbitrary fuzzy gate.
+Let the number of chosen qubits be $k > \log_2 (15 r)$.
+The complexity negentropy $\Sites - \ent{r}{1}$ does not increase, with probability 1. \end{restatable} Appendix~\ref{app_H_Monoton} presents the proof, as well as the second (more involved) case of the complexity negentropy's monotonicity.

+In both cases, $\eta = 1$, enabling us to apply the algebraic-geometry toolkit of Ref.~\cite{Haferkamp_21_Linear}.
+If the accuracy threshold $\eta \ll 1$, a fuzzy gate can decrease $\ent{r}{\eta}$, as $\eta$ can absorb sufficiently small fuzziness.
+We therefore conjecture the complexity negentropy's monotonicity whenever $\eta$ is sufficiently large.